JavidanAkb2000/math-for-ml-dlspecialization/README.md

 # 🧠 Math for Machine Learning – DeepLearning.AI Specialization

-This repository contains my lab notebooks and notes from the [Math for Machine Learning and Data Science Specialization](https://www.coursera.org/specializations/mathematics-for-machine-learning-and-data-science) by DeepLearning.AI.
+This repository contains my completed labs, notes, and final project from the [Math for Machine Learning and Data Science Specialization](https://www.coursera.org/specializations/mathematics-for-machine-learning-and-data-science) by DeepLearning.AI.

-Each week includes hands-on practice with core concepts in:
+Throughout the specialization, I explored the **core mathematical foundations of machine learning**, including:
 - Linear Algebra
 - Calculus
 - Probability & Statistics
 - Optimization

-All code is written in Python using NumPy, and tested in Jupyter/Colab environments.
+All code was written in **Python using NumPy**, and tested in **Jupyter/Colab environments** — with a final hands-on project that ties everything together.

 ---